 Notre Dame Baseball beat IPFW 8 to 1 on Wednesday, March 21st.

-Third-year pitching coach Chuck Ristano has made quite a difference with the Irish pitching staff over the last two seasons.
+Fourth-year assistant coach Chuck Ristano has made quite a difference with the Irish pitching staff over the last three seasons in addition to recruiting duties.
+Just some of the improved numbers include:

-Notre Dame has posted back-to-back seasons with fewer than 3.00 walks per nine innings for the first time in school history.
+Notre Dame has posted three consecutive seasons with fewer than 3.00 walks per nine innings for the first time in school history.

-Notre Dame has posted back-to-back seasons with an ERA sub-4.00 for the first time since the 2006-07 campaigns.
+The Irish have posted three consecutive seasons with an ERA sub-4.00 for the first time since the 2002-04 campaigns.

 Hudgins was named all-BIG EAST second team following his only season as a starter.
 He went 5-3 and led the league with a 2.06 ERA.
 Hudgins was the first Irish starter to complete a season with an ERA in the neighborhood of 2.00 since David Phelps, now a starting pitcher for the New York Yankees, posted a 1.88 ERA in 2007.
 Hudgins struck out 90 and walked 24 in 96.1 innings.